-Sensitivity to value for elastic yield.
+The later witness bunches provide sensitivity to the value for elastic yield.

-29 August 2012 Using Measurements of the Time Dependence of Electron Cloud Development for Vacuum Chamber Surface Characterization / J.A.Crittenden
+11 September 2012 Using Measurements of the Time Dependence of Electron Cloud Development for Vacuum Chamber Surface Characterization / J.A.
+Crittenden

 Discriminating between the true and rediffused secondary yield processes